 Depending on where you are from, you may need a visa.
 If you are a US, EU or British citizen, you can enter Tunisia without a visa for up to 90 days.
-You can find out if you need a visa online and for those that do, you can complete a Tunisian eVisa application online too.
+You can find out if you need a visa online to save time.

 Getting to Tunisia

 There are several ways visitors can travel to Tunisia.
 Of course, many will choose to take a flight to Tunisia’s main airport ’Tunis-Carthage International’ with direct flights available from plenty of destinations in Europe and North and West Africa.
 Those traveling from Asia, the Americas or Australia will have to change over in Europe or North Africa.